jmcanterafonseca-iota/stardust-examples/digital-assets/05-melt-native-tokens.md

 ## Set new state of your Alias Address

-In this step you need to transition the Alias Address to a new state as one of its bound elements, the Foundry, is changing its state.
+In this step you need to transition the Alias Address to a new state, as one of its bound elements, the Foundry, is changing its state.

 ### Query Alias Output

-First of all you need to find the unspent Alias Output of your Alias Address, and the easiest way to do it is through a query to the indexing plugin by Alias ID.
+First of all you need to find the unspent Alias Output of your Alias Address through a query to the indexing plugin by Alias ID.
 Observe that you need to obtain the full Output details as you would need to use it as Input of your transaction.

 ```typescript
 const indexerPlugin = new IndexerPluginClient(client);